Josh-Tracy/tfe-ansible-install/README.md

 | install_tfe_enabled  | true or false.
 Enable the role to install TFE  | yes    |

 #### RHEL 7 Variables

-These variables are relevent when using RHEL 7 OS.
-Can be ommited if you're not using RHEL 7.
+These variables are relevant when using RHEL 7 OS.
+Can be omitted if you're not using RHEL 7.
 Ansible will detect what OS you are using.

 |    Variable                           |    Description    |    Required   |
 | --- | --- | --- |